renzoyzz/DnDdos/README.md

 - Veered of Triborg Trail.
 - Found two dead horses.
-- We were surprised attacked by 5 goblins.
+- We were surprised attacked by 5 goblins
+- Killed all 5 goblins

 ## Characters

 ### Ventus - Rogue - Dark Elf

-- Dark-elf
+- Useful in combat.

 ### Jin - Asemar Witch

+- Shot a exploding ice dagger
+- Lazy, does not help in combat

 ### Loomi - Cleric - Bald Eagle

-- Descendant of bald eagles
 - Has no feathers
 - Cleric to heal himself but is cursed by a Witch
   - Witch wants to
 - Needs money to be stronger and find the witch

 ### Ametarasue - Wizard

+- Cocky but reliable

+## Ethel

+- Learned how to make snare